Ellis Avenue & I-20,

 No one has favorited this theater yet

-The Ellis Isle Twin Cinema was built in the early-1970’s.
+The Ellis Isle Twin Cinema was opened March 29, 1974.
 It had the lobby in the middle and each auditorium off to the side with around 400 seats each.
 It was built and operated by Ogden-Perry Theatres out of New Orleans/Baton Rouge.
 Ogden-Perry also operated the Jackson Mall Cinema.

-It was reopened by September 2013, now known as the Renaissance Cinemas, but was closed by June 2014.
+It was reopened by September 2013 known as the Renaissance Cinemas, but was closed by June 2014.

 Just login to your account and subscribe to this theater